tteslee/whattopack/GIT_WORKFLOW.md

 # Git Workflow Guide

-This document outlines the Git workflow and conventions used in the What to Wear v1 project.
+This document outlines the Git workflow and conventions used in the What to Pack v1 project.

 ## 🌿 Branching Strategy